lupyuen/pinetime-rust-mynewt/rust/app/src/spiflash.md

             size: 32kB
 ```

+Note that the new firmware `FLASH_AREA_IMAGE_0` resides on __Flash Device 0 (Internal Flash ROM)__, while the old firmware `FLASH_AREA_IMAGE_1` resides on __Flash Device 1 (External SPI Flash)__.

+This means that we won't waste any previous space in Internal Flash ROM for storing the old firmware...
+MCUBoot automatically swaps the old firmware into External SPI Flash!
+Using MCUBoot Bootloader with SPI Flash is really that easy!

 # Debug SPI Flash with MCUBoot Bootloader

 If we're using the MCUBoot Bootloader (like on PineTime), debugging and testing SPI Flash can be somewhat challenging.